m-millions/process-new-contacts/README.md

 explains a little bit more about the limitations and expectations whe processing the project's accompanying csv file.

+(4) Spelling.
+Probably fix spelling in this README file.
+The mote time I spend coding the worse I seem to get at spelling.
+No matter how many times I proof, I always miss something.

 COPYRIGHT and LICENSING
 -----------------------
 N/A